Tag: 2014

 The below Parliamentary question was asked by Emma Reynolds on 2015-01-14.

-To ask the Secretary of State for Communities and Local Government, how much of the funds for the Builders Finance Fund has been (a) allocated and (b) spent.
+To ask the Secretary of State for Communities and Local Government, how many homes he expects to be built through funding from the Builders Finance Fund; and how many such homes have been started.

 Brandon Lewis